jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_dynamodb-session-handler.rst

 Pricing
 -------

-Aside from data storage and data transfer fees, the costs associated with using Amazon DynamoDB are calculated based on the provisioned throughput capacity of your table (see the `Amazon DynamoDB pricing details
+Aside from data storage and data transfer fees, the costs associated with using |DDBlong| are calculated based on the provisioned throughput capacity of your table (see the `|DDBlong| pricing details
 <http://aws.amazon.com/dynamodb/pricing/>`_).
 Throughput is measured in units of Write Capacity and Read Capacity.
 The
-Amazon DynamoDB homepage says:
+|DDBlong| homepage says:

     A unit of read capacity represents one strongly consistent read per second (or two eventually consistent reads per second) for items as large as 4 KB.
 A unit of write capacity represents one write per second for items as large as